[NON-CONSTITUTIONAL] - Arbitrum Research and Development Collective [Term 2]

 2. Provide a neutral platform for resolving disputes that may impact the ARDC’s alignment with DAO goals.

-1. Meeting minutes will be taken for every meeting and published on a public Notion site for review by the ArbitrumDAO;
+1. Maintain accurate meeting minutes, publishing them on a public Notion site for review by the ArbitrumDAO.

 Additionally, if a simple majority (2/3) of the Supervisory Council deem a member of the ARDC to have acted negligently, in bad faith, or contrary to the mandate/purposes of the ARDC as ratified by the ArbitrumDAO, the Supervisory Council will be obliged to submit a proposal via Snapshot to terminate such a member of the ARDC together with the necessary details that justify such termination.